siva273/voting-app/README.md

 ## About Containers 101

 [Containers 101](https://www.meetup.com/Containers-101-meetup/) is online/offline meetup group based in Mountain View that provides guides and helps developers work with Containers.
-Created by [Codefresh](https://codefresh.io/) which provides environments for every commit, Docker CI and CD, and an embedded registry.
+Created by [Codefresh](https://codefresh.io/) which provides environments for every commit, Docker CI and CD, and an embedded registry

 [Join Containers 101](https://www.meetup.com/Containers-101-meetup/)
 Learn more about [Codefresh](https://codefresh.io/)